Mariana fruit bat: Threats

 The bat is considered a culinary delicacy by Chamorros.
 Eating fruit bats is linked to a neurological disease called lytico-bodig disease.
 Paul Alan Cox from the Hawaiian National Tropical Botanical Garden in Kalaheo, and Oliver Sacks from Albert Einstein College in New York, found the bats consumed large quantities of cycad seeds, and - like some eagles, which were shown to build up levels of the pesticide DDT in fat tissue - probably accumulate the toxins to dangerous levels.

 Conservation

+The Mariana Fruit Bat was first proposed for review by the U.S. Fish and Wildlife Service in May 1979.
+In 1983, the species was listed as an endangered species by the USFWS.
+The draft of the recovery plan for the Mariana Fruit Bat was sent for review in 2010.

 In 2001, the population was estimated to number between 300 and 400 bats on Sarigan.
 The current population numbers are unknown, but one known concentration is on Ritidian Point in Guam.
 In 2013, Bat Conservation International listed this species as one of the 35 species of its worldwide priority list of conservation.

 Behavior

 Johnson and Wiles described roosting behavior: "Sarigan's population differs from those of larger islands in the archipelago by usually having smaller roost sizes, typically 3–75 bats, and large numbers of solitary bats that at times comprise up to half of the population.
 Colonies and smaller aggregations were composed primarily of harems with multiple females, whereas a nearly equal sex ratio occurred among solitary animals."